-- 1. When schools or Head Start Centers are to be closed; - 2.
-Who is to make such decisions: - 3.
+- When schools or Head Start Centers are to be closed, delayed or require early dismissal; - 2.
+Who is to make such decisions; - 3.
 How decisions are to be relayed to parents, students, school or Head Start officials and staff (including teachers and cafeteria managers), drivers, contractors, maintenance and service personnel, the news media and others; and - 4.
 How to react to such natural phenomena as floods, hurricanes, tornadoes, earthquakes, tsunamis, etc.